acunniffe/docs/example-fixtures/ruby/using-rack.md

 Rails.application.configure do {
   # All your current configuration settings...

   # The Documenting middleware.
-Only used if 'optic-watching' flag is found in ENV.
+Only used if 'OPTIC_SERVER_LISTENING' flag is found in ENV.
-  if ENV['optic-watching']
+  if ENV['OPTIC_SERVER_LISTENING']
     config.middleware.use OpticTestFixture::DocumentingMiddleware
   end
 }